-When a feature capability indicator is registered in the sip tree, it needs to meet the "IETF Consensus" policies defined in RFC 5226 [RFC5226].
+When a feature capability indicator is registered in the sip tree, it needs to meet the "IETF Consensus" policies defined in RFC 5226.
 An RFC, which contains the registration of the feature capability indicator, MUST be published.
-This policy overrides the policy defined for registering new header field parameters.

 5.3.
 Feature Capability Indicator Specification Requirements